Louisville Truck Accident Lawyer

 - Was your vehicle severely damaged and needs to be replaced?

-- Can you return to work immediately, or are you struggling with pain and suffering that impacts your ability to earn an income?
+- Can you return to work immediately, or are you struggling with pain and suffering impacting your income?

 - Is your injury so extensive that you will never be able to return to work?